MOKA108/ML-Project-Cybersecurity/README.md

 Here is the Web Application we created: https://cybersecurity-attack-type-prediction.streamlit.app/

 How to use the app:
-a. go inside the folder MLmodel
+  a) inside the folder MLmodel
-b. download the file Encoded_Cybersecurity_Data.csv
+  b) download the file Encoded_Cybersecurity_Data.csv
-c. open the app
+  c) open the app
-d. drop the csv file in the dropbox and explore the models
+  d) drop the csv file in the dropbox and explore the models

 The team working on this project is composed of: